 I made it to Ulaanbaatar and found my hotel Danista Nomads.
 The hotel owner informed me that I had come to Mongolia as the tourist season was ending and that it would be very difficult for me to find tours or other people to travel with.
 He was no longer offering anything himself; which I found a bit strange as his hotel seemed to be full.
 I decided to go into town and find other hostels that had their own tour desks.
 At Golden Gobi they had a couple that was looking to share the costs of renting a van and driver to go to the Gobi dessert and Central Mongolia.
 They wanted to leave the next day; which suited me perfectly as I was looking to get out of the city as soon as possible.
 I also looked for tours in the Western part of Mongolia to go see the famous Kazakh eagle hunters.
 Again, I was told that it would be very difficult to find anyone offering such a thing as it was very cold out there and the eagle festival had already taken place; which is what all the tourists go out there for.
 I did my own research on the internet until I found Bek from http://www.backtobektravel.com who offered me a good deal to stay with an eagle hunter and his family.
-See my previous post:
+See my previous post on hunting with eagles.

 I was definitely not ready for the cold so I went to the black market to buy some proper winter clothes before I embarked on all of my adventures.
 I ended up getting camel hair tights, a long winter coat, insulated hiking shoes, a beanie, gloves, socks, and a backpack all for the equivalent of US$48.
 So far this country is pretty cheap, I have my own large room at the Danista Nomads Hotel for $10 and I have been able to get meals for $2-$3.